Drag13/articles/DotnetCI/short.md

 [![codecov](https://codecov.io/gh/Drag13/CIDemo/branch/master/graph/badge.svg)](https://codecov.io/gh/Drag13/CIDemo)

 ### CI Deploy to Azure

+Here I will show how to setup deploymnt to Azure.
+But if you don't want to use Azure, Travis supports a lot of other deployment targets like Google and Amazon.
+[Here](https://docs.travis-ci.com/user/deployment/) you can read more about deployment directly from Travis.

 Default deployment to Azure is very simple.
 It is already tuned to work with .NET Core applications out of the box.
 So the only thing you need is to give Azure access to your repository and synchronize them.
 All other stuff will be done automatically.